bxkrueper/RunescapeQuestReqs/README.md

 ![image](https://user-images.githubusercontent.com/28366832/196843626-7f550921-4cf4-445a-bec6-b82ff10b4237.png)

 This is an interactive tool that lets you view and track you progress though the quest tree in the game Runescape.
+It is a little out of date, though.

 Edit your stats be scrolling up and down while hovering over them.
 Select a quest by clicking it.
 View its name and requirements.